Public Policy Administration Program

 - Test Scores The graduate online application includes a request for any standard test scores.
 These are not required for the MPPA Program and you may disregard

-- Application Deadlines: Applications are processed on a rolling basis.
+- Application Deadlines: We admit students for both Fall and Spring semesters.
+Applications are processed on a rolling basis.
 Prospective students may be admitted for the upcoming semester if space is available.

 - Graduate Record Examination (GRE) scores: The program does not require you to submit GRE scores.
 However, if you believe it would help your case, you are welcome to take the GRE and submit your scores.
 For more information, see GRE Information;